sgade/hgots-node/README.md

 Use `grunt doc` and look in the `./doc/` directory.

 # How to nginx.

-To use this application behind an nginx-server, you should first install nginx with Phusion Passenger enabled (there are a lot of docs for this on the interwebz).
-Your nginx config file should look similar to this one here:
+To use this application behind an nginx-server, you should first install nginx with Phusion Passenger enabled (there are a lot of docs for this out there).
+Your nginx config file should look similar to this:
 ```
 http {
     passenger_root /usr/local/opt/passenger/libexec/lib/phusion_passenger/locations.ini; # get this via "passenger-config --root"